 The location of the MRED program in the School of Architecture, Planning and Preservation means you will have the opportunity to study with professors and students in highly related, but often overlooked parts of the development process—the broader context of planning and politics, design and construction, and property management—as well as standard finance and investment courses.

 We believe here at Maryland that this is not only the best the University and our development partners and sponsors have to offer you, but that it is also a superior preparation for entering or advancing in the development industry.
 Your professors will provide theoretical and academic materials as well as the practical application of theory.
-Many of your professors will be practitioners active in the real estate arena.
+Most of your professors will be practitioners active in the real estate arena.

 In sum, your degree from Maryland is about preparing you to build for a sustainable future.
 Development projects you promote and participate in or undertake yourselves will aim for a rich quadruple bottom line—one that is not only economically viable, but also environmentally respectful, socially responsible and, not to be overlooked, aesthetically pleasing.